Provably Efficient Model-Free Algorithm for MDPs with Peak Constraints: Proposed Algorithm

 We use the modified reward function to provide a Q-learning based algorithm as described in Algorithm \ref{alg:cons_q}.
 The basic steps of Q-learning follow from that in \cite{jinchi}, while are adapted to incorporate constraints.
-In line 1, the agent initializes the Q-table and $N_h(s, a)$, which is the notation for the number of times that the state-action pair is taken at step $h$.
+In line 1, the agent initializes the Q-table and $N_h(s, a)$, which is the notation for the number of times that the state-action pair is taken at epoch $h$.
 In line 3, the agent is given an initial state at the beginning of each episode.
 Then, in line 5, the agent takes an action to maximize the current state-value function $Q_h(s_h, a_h)$ and observes the next state. $N_h(s,a)$ is updated in line 6.
 Line 7 to line 10 gives an efficient way to compute a Bernstein type UCB.
-Q-table and the W-table are then updated according to the line 11 and line 12, where $b_t$ is the upper confidence bound and $\alpha_t$ is the learning rate defined as $\alpha_t:=\frac{H+1}{H+t}$ Given a Markov Decision Problem with constraints, this paper shows that Algorithm \ref{alg:cons_q} converges to the optimal deterministic policy.
-The guarantees of the proposed algorithm will be analyzed in the next section.
+Q-table and the W-table are then updated according to the line 11 and line 12, where $b_t$ is the upper confidence bound and $\alpha_t$ is the learning rate defined as $\alpha_t:=\frac{H+1}{H+t}$.